mbizri0219/Workout_ChatBot/README.md

 -Nutrition
 -All types of workouts and how to do them
 -Workout Scheduling
--how and when to take prescribed Medication - Like HRT
+-how and when to take HRT